Learnware-LAMDA/Learnware/docs/workflows/upload.rst

 Uploading
 --------------

-you can effortlessly upload your learnware to the ``Learnware Market`` as follows.
+You can effortlessly upload your learnware to the ``Learnware Market`` as follows.

 .. code-block:: python